AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Reactions

 ***Night's Grasp.*** Daiyu casts Counterspell in response to the spell's trigger, using the same Spellcasting Ability as Spellcasting.
-If the target fails its saving throw, it has the Frightened condition until the end of its next turn.
+If the target fails its Saving Throw, it has the Frightened condition until the end of its next turn.
 }}

 \column